pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 ### Enhance Your App
 Try these improvements:
-1. Add todo categories or tags
+1. Add To Do categories or tags
 2. Implement due dates
 3. Add user authentication
 4. Create a priority system